Season 1, episode 7

 For the uninitiated Graceland is about a bunch of undercover agents from the FBI, DEA and US Customs who live together in a big beach house the DEA seized from an Elvis obsessed drug lord.
 They work cases together trying to take down the bad guys and lines seem to get a bit blurry when they are deep undercover.
 It’s chock full of drama and some weeks there is even some action.

-The reason I’m blogging about it this week is because, I didn’t see the recent plot twist coming, and I’m impressed.
+The reason I’m blogging about it this week is that I didn’t see the recent plot twist coming, and I’m impressed.

 In this week’s episode, Goodbye High it’s revealed that he is the elusive Odin Rossi.
 I was like damn!
 I did not see that coming, Graceland just got a little bit more interesting and my bad guy radar is clearly on the fritz.